-The 3-3 Law Program allows qualified undergraduate students to begin studies at the University of Nebraska College of Law after three years of undergraduate studies.
+The 3-3 Law Program allows qualified undergraduate students, from any undergraduate college or university, to begin studies at the University of Nebraska College of Law after three years of undergraduate studies.
 Students admitted to the program will use the credit hours awarded in the first year at the College of Law to complete their undergraduate degree requirements.
-The 3-3 Law Program allows students to receive their Bachelor’s degree and their Juris Doctor degree in six years rather than the traditional seven years.
+The 3-3 Law Program allows students to receive their bachelor's degree and their juris doctor degree in six years rather than the traditional seven years.

-Undergraduate students are eligible to apply for the program.
-An applicant will apply to the program during his or her junior year.
-An applicant will be automatically accepted into the 3-3 Law Program if the applicant:
+Undergraduate students, from any undergraduate college or university, are eligible to apply for the program.
+Applicants will apply to the program during their junior year.
+To apply for the 3-3 program, applicants:

-- Will have successfully completed at least 75% of the course credits required for his or her undergraduate degree, along with all other requirements of his or her undergraduate degree program, by the date of matriculation at the College of Law.
-Course credits may include no more than six credit hours of pass/fail course work;
+- Will have successfully completed at least 75% of the course credits required for their undergraduate degree, by the date of matriculation at the College of Law;

 - Has not been on academic probation at any undergraduate institution;

-If the above requirements are satisfied, the applicant will automatically be accepted into the 3-3 Law Program unless there is information concerning the applicant that reflects adversely on the applicant's character and fitness, including criminal citations, pending criminal charges, or criminal convictions.
+Applicants may not be eligible for automatic admission to the 3-3 Law Program if there is information concerning the applicant that reflects adversely on the applicant's character and fitness.
+This includes, but is not limited to, criminal citations, pending criminal charges, or criminal convictions.
 In such cases the application will be individually reviewed by the College of Law Admissions Committee.

-A student who successfully completes their first year and satisfies all undergraduate requirements may not be able to receive their undergraduate diplomas at the May commencement following their first year due to University requirements as to the dates for submission of grades.
+Credits earned by 3-3 Law Program will be transferred to the student's undergraduate college or university after the successful completion of their first year of law school.
+Those credits will count toward the student's bachelor's degree and the student will be awarded their bachelor's degree.
+Note, 3-3 students may not be able to receive their undergraduate diplomas at May commencement ceremonies following their first year due to university requirements as to the dates for submission of grades.

-The College of Law is working with undergraduate departments to formalize a path for students interested in the 3-3 Law Program.
-Information specific to those programs can be found by using the links below:
+Some UNL undergraduate departments have formalized paths for students interested in the 3-3 program.
+Information specific to those programs can be found by using the links below.